-During this final evaluation, all prospective student-athletes, like all candidates for undergraduate admission, are evaluated comprehensively, rigorously, and holistically by the admissions office.
+All prospective student-athletes, like all candidates for undergraduate admission, are evaluated comprehensively, rigorously, and holistically by the admissions office.
 The primary criterion for admission is the student's capacity to succeed academically at the University.
 Beyond this criterion, there is no formula for admission and no fixed standard that every student must meet.
 This approach is consistent with guidance provided by the Advisory Committee in its Statement on the Evaluation of Candidates and its Guidelines for Standardized Testing.